curvenote/editor/README.md

 - `openAutocomplete(view: EditorView, trigger: string, filter?: string)`
 - `closeAutocomplete(view: EditorView)`

-If the above scenario, the user would trigger an input rule for the first action by typing `/emoji` and then the `onSelect` or `reducer` would call `closeAutocomplete(view)` and then `openAutocomplete(view, ':', 'rocket')`, optional 🚀 obviously!
+If the above scenario, the user would trigger an input rule for the first action by typing `/emoji` and then the `onEnter` or `reducer` would call `closeAutocomplete(view)` and then `openAutocomplete(view, ':', 'rocket')`, optional 🚀 obviously!

 ## Related Projects